kriloleg/kriloleg.github.io/_drafts/2023-02/2023-02-12-photography-course-4.markdown

 And here is the shot with Shutter Speed 1/50, trying to blur background while keep cat as sharp as possible

 ![](/assets/2022-02-11/photo_2023-02-11%2013.49.43.jpeg)

+# TIP 2: Focusing in Low Light

+It can be hard for camera to auto-focus in low-light condition when subject and background can not be determined.
+There are several things you can do:

+1. Add more light
+2. Use camera settings (ISO/Aperture).
+ISO - not to hight, to avoid noise, Aperture - the smaller number the more depth of field (lose of focus on sides of the object).
+Shutter speed less than 60 can lead to motion blur which will affect sharpeness of the image
+3. Add light, focus manually, turn light off, make a shot